Cal-CS-61A-Staff/cs61a-apps/buildtool/README.md

 ```
 subprocess.CalledProcessError: Command '['gcc //src/main.c -o ../build/main.out']' returned non-zero exit status 1.
 ```
 We see that `find()` has returned a path relative to the project root, which cannot be directly passed to the shell.
 One fix would be to again use `os.path.basename` in `rules.py` to extract the filename `main.c`.
 However, this will cause problems if we later try to use our rule to compile a file in a subfolder.
-Instead, there exists a method `ctx.resolve()` that takes in a path of any format and outputs a path relative to the working directory in an implementation.
+Instead, there exists a method `ctx.relative()` that takes in a path of any format and outputs a path relative to the working directory in an implementation.

 We can use this method to modify `rules.py` as follows:
 ```python